readium/awesome-readium/README.md

 ## Open-source applications

+* [Readium CLI](https://github.com/readium/cli), a multi-command utility for interacting with EPUB files
-* [Readium Playground](https://github.com/readium/playground) for reading EPUB on the Web
+* [Thorium Web](https://github.com/edrlab/thorium-web) for reading EPUB on the Web
-* [Thorium Reader](https://github.com/edrlab/thorium-reader) for EPUB, PDF and audiobooks on Windows, macOS and Linux
+* [Thorium Desktop](https://github.com/edrlab/thorium-reader) for EPUB, PDF and audiobooks on Windows, macOS and Linux

 ## Specifications